Thanood/monterey-user-manual/creating_new_application/skeleton-typescript-webpack.md

 <br>

 At this point the application build process reached the `npm start` step, which invoked the Webpack loader to start the application, running at the port 9000.
+Dismiss the Task manager by clicking on the `Close` button (marker 1).

 <p align=center>
   <img src="https://cloud.githubusercontent.com/assets/2712405/18030120/7060d310-6c79-11e6-8857-0393a6df8fcb.png"></img>